waynodiablo/Oystercard/oystercard/04_adding_balance.md

 A card that cannot carry a balance is just a piece of plastic (or an empty file, in our case).
 Let's enable our card to have a balance as the very first step.

-Write an RSpec test for the Oystercard class that will test that a freshly initialised card has a `balance` of 0 by default, see it fail, then write an implementation (Oystercard class code) that will make the test pass.
+Write an RSpec test for the Oystercard class that will test that a freshly initialized card has a `balance` of 0 by default, see it fail, then write an implementation (Oystercard class code) that will make the test pass.

 ```